 The tremendous skills, knowledge and innovation of Canadians mean we can boldly harness an opportunity to address these global health challenges.
-In an effort to promote the burgeoning leadership role Canada has in global health, we have developed this "Canadian Rising Stars in Global Health" program to support the best and brightest of our young Canadian talent who will use scientific/technical, social and business innovation to address these most pressing global health problems.
+In an effort to promote the burgeoning leadership role Canada has in global health, we have developed this "Canada's Rising Stars in Global Health" program to support bold ideas from the best and brightest of our young Canadian talent who will use scientific/technical, social and business innovation to address these most pressing global health problems.